 Hedging

 Hedging is an approach to managing trading risk.
 When you open your trading position, the same money can be put in another place with the same assets.
-In cases where one position is lost, another position will be profiting in return.
+In cases where one position is lost, another will profit in return.

-The AvaTrade call-and-put options trading, where the price of strikes is capped at 30 minutes, and allowing exits from the market at expiration are often used as hedge strategies to reduce costs of the alternative position.
+The AvaTrade call-and-put options trading, where the price of strikes is capped at 30 minutes, and allows exits from the market at expiration, are often used as hedge strategies to reduce costs of the alternative position.

 Budget-based approaches to risk management

-The report includes position sizes and ratios, price target and exit strategies for investing.
-If one leaves a losing position exposed to the possibility of a possible reversal in the markets, then the entire capital is destroyed.
+The report includes position sizes and ratios, price targets and exit strategies for investing.
+If one leaves a losing position exposed to a possible reversal in the markets, the entire capital is destroyed.

 Conclusion